Rick Jones (character): Powers and abilities

 Rick Jones is an athletic man who previously had no powers.
 He received special training in combat and gymnastics by Captain America, making him a highly skilled martial artist.
 Rick is also a self-taught folk/rock 'n' roll singer, guitarist, and harmonica player.

-One time, Rick wielded the Destiny Force: a powerful ability utilized during a Kree-Skrull War storyline.
-Focusing this power allowed him to perform amazing feats, such as pulling various members of the Avengers from past, present and future.
-Although, its generally random unless another controlling influence, Libra is assisting him.
+One time, Rick wielded the Destiny Force: a powerful ability utilized during the Kree–Skrull War storyline.
+Focusing this power allowed him to perform amazing feats, such as summoning various members of the Avengers from past, present and future.
+However, the Destiny Force's effects are generally random unless another controlling influence such as Libra is assisting him.

-Rick's latent psionic potential had been once unleashed by the Kree Supreme Intelligence, but he is unable to utilize it at will.
-He was also able to shift dimensional positions with Mar-Vell, and later Genis-Vell for a time.
+Rick's latent psionic potential had been once unleashed by the Supreme Intelligence, but he is unable to utilize it at will.
+He could shift dimensional positions with Mar-Vell, and later Genis-Vell for a time.